-PO/AH is activated by input from thermoreceptors.
-PO/AH then stimulate the hypothalamic paraventricular nucleus (PVN) and leads to an increase in thyrotropin releasing hormone (TRH) synthesis and secretion (Arancibia et al., 1996).
+PO/AH is activated by input from thermoreceptors, which stimulate the hypothalamic paraventricular nucleus (PVN) and leads to an increase in thyrotropin (TRH) synthesis and secretion (Arancibia et al., 1996).
 TRH stimulates the thyrotrophs in the anterior pituitary to secrete thyroid stimulating hormone (TSH), which interacts with the follicular cell membrane receptors in the thyroid gland.
-This results increased thyroid hormone (mainly T4) synthesis and release.
-T4 is the precursor form of T3, the biologically active form.
-T4 is converted to T3 in tissues by deiodinase enzymes (DIO1-3).
+This results in the activation of adenylate cyclase and cAMP production ultimately leading to increased thyroid hormone (mainly T4) synthesis and release.
 The secretion of TSH by the pituitary is (besides hypothalamic TRH) modulated by a negative feedback mechanism of T3.
 Alternatively, cold exposure can lead to increased conversion of T4 to T3 (and less to inactive rT3) by deiodinase enzymes (DIO1-3) in tissues, mostly in the liver (Collin et al., 2003a; Van der Geyten et al., 1999), thus leading to higher circulating T3 levels.
 In tissues, T3 binds to both nuclear and mitochondrial receptors and influences gene expression to modulate metabolic rates and respiration (see below).

-There is experimental evidence supporting the modulatory role of THs on thermoregulation within the thermoneutral zone (TNZ), also coined 'obligatory thermogenesis': For example, experiments where birds were made hypothyroid (i.e., lacking THs) using drugs blocking TH release, or when thyroid glands were removed (thyroidectomy), reported reduced heat production in poultry (e.g. Mellen and Wentworth, 1962), whereas experimental administration of THs stimulated thermogenesis (Arieli and Berman, 1979).
-Experimental elevation of THs in blood increased thermogenesis also in non-model species, little buntings (Emperiza pusilla) (Liu et al., 2006), and positive correlations between TH concentration and thermogenesis were observed in goldfinches (Carduelis tristis)(Dawson et al., 1992), great tits (Parus major) and willow tits (Poecile montanus) (Silverin et al., 1989).
-In addition, a growing body of (mostly correlational) evidence suggests a positive association between TH concentration (T3) and basal metabolic rate (BMR) in several non-model bird species measured in free-ranging populations (Bobek et al., 1977; Chastel et al., 2003; Kim, 2008; Liu et al., 2006; Vezina et al., 2009; Zheng et al., 2014a).
+There is experimental evidence supporting the modulatory role of THs on thermoregulation within the TNZ (also coined 'obligatory thermogenesis'): For example, experiments where birds were made hypothyroid (i.e., lacking THs) using TH blockers, or when thyroid glands were removed (thyroidectomy), reported reduced heat production in poultry (e.g. Mellen and Wentworth, 1962), whereas experimental administration of THs stimulated thermogenesis (Arieli and Berman, 1979).
+Experimental elevation of THs in blood increased thermogenesis also in non-model species, little buntings (Emperiza pusilla) (Liu et al., 2006), and correlations between THs and thermogenesis were observed in goldfinches (Carduelis tristis)(Dawson et al., 1992), great tits (Parus major) and willow tits (P. montanus) (Silverin et al., 1989).
+In addition, a growing body of (mostly correlational) evidence suggests a positive association between THs and basal metabolic rate (BMR) in several non-model bird species measured in free-ranging populations (Bobek et al., 1977; Chastel et al., 2003; Kim, 2008; Liu et al., 2006; Vezina et al., 2009; Zheng et al., 2014a).